Jay Aston

 Jay Hilda Aston (born 4 May 1961 in Purley, Surrey) is a British singer and occasional songwriter.
-She was a member of the British pop group Bucks Fizz from 1981 to 1985 and now under The Fizz.
+She was a member of the British pop group Bucks Fizz from 1981 to 1985.
 She was the youngest member of the group's original line-up, aged 19 when they won the 1981 Eurovision Song Contest.
 During Aston's membership, the group had 12 of their 13 UK top 40 hit singles, including three number one hits.
 Since 2009, she has performed alongside fellow original Bucks Fizz members Cheryl Baker and Mike Nolan.
 The group used to perform under the name the Original Bucks Fizz but are now known as the Fizz.

 Career

 Background

 Aston was born in Purley, Surrey, and came from a theatrical family.
 Her father was a comedian, while her mother had been a dancer before becoming her husband's straight man.
 They also performed as acrobats.
 Her brother Lance performed at the 1980 Eurovision Song Contest with the band Prima Donna.
 Aston herself trained as a dancer, singer and actress at the Italia Conti School of Speech and Drama and performed on stage many times in her teens, mainly as a dancer.
 She was named "Miss Purley" in 1978 and competed in the subsequent Miss England contest, in which she was unplaced.
 The interval act at the televised Miss England 1978 competition was the group Co-Co, who had just been selected to represent Britain in the Eurovision Song Contest 1978 and featured Cheryl Baker in the line-up.